 “Leonardo is Eleven’s long-lost brother,” she said when asked about what role he could play on the show.
 “I have already made a storyline.
 Leo, if you want to be in Stranger Things, here’s the contract.”

-Brown has now returned to the set in Atlanta to continue filming.
-As the Daily Mail reports, she was seen filming scenes with Sadie Sink, including one where the two had to ride their bikes in the rain.
-Although Brown is back to work, she reportedly hasn’t been given the go ahead by doctors to perform her own stunts yet.
+Brown returned to the set in Atlanta in July to continue filming.
+As the Daily Mail reports, she was seen filming scenes with Sink, including one where the two had to ride their bikes in the rain.

 On 16 July, an advert for a new shopping mall in the show’s fictional hometown of Hawkins was shared via the Stranger Things’Twitter.

 The show’s teenage heartthrob Steve is seen in the clip working in an ice cream parlour called Scoops Ahoy alongside Robin (played by Maya Hawke).

 Could she be a major new character?
 Perhaps the shop and the shopping mall will feature heavily in the new season?